How to Choose a Sales Keynote Speaker That Inspires

 • How are you looking to grow this year—both professionally and personally?

-There’s a good chance the keynote presentation will be the aspect of your meeting that everyone remembers.
-It can set the tone for the rest of the event, so be sure to establish goals for the keynote.
+There’s a good chance the keynote address will be a highlight that everyone remembers.
+An energetic, engaging, relatable speaker will set the tone for the rest of the event.

-A famous name may run you $15,000 or more for a keynote speech.
-Remember, a recognizable name is not what’s important.
+A famous name may run you $20,000 or more for a keynote.
+But remember, a known name is not what’s most important.

 Step 4.
 Conduct Your Search

-Planning an important event like a sales kickoff meeting can feel daunting, but the earlier in advance you can get started, the better.
-Event speakers typically book up quickly as the new year approaches so you’ll want to secure your preferred speaker and topic.
+Planning an important event such as a sales kickoff meeting can feel daunting.
+The earlier you get started, the better.
+Sought-after speakers typically book up as the new year approaches, so you’ll need to work quickly to secure your preferred speaker and topic.

-Here are some recommendations for searching for the perfect sales keynote speaker:
+Try these recommendations to find the perfect sales keynote speaker:

-Ask Colleagues in Your Industry – Reach out to connections in your industry and ask if they have attended or hosted sales kickoff events that had an outstanding keynote presentation.
+Ask Industry Colleagues: Reach out to connections in your industry and ask if they have attended or hosted sales kickoffs with an outstanding keynote presentation.

-Poll Your Sales Team – Your sales team may have a trainer, facilitator, or a book author they have either worked with in the past or who’s work they’ve admired from afar.
+Poll Your Sales Team: Your sales team may have a trainer, facilitator, or author they have worked with in the past and admire.
 Ask them who they think would be a good fit to deliver a keynote presentation.

 Step 5: Narrow Your Selection

-Once you’ve gathered a few potential sales keynote speakers, review each candidate’s marketing materials to determine:
+Once you’ve gathered a few potential sales keynote speakers, review each candidate’s marketing materials and speaker videos to determine:

 • How well they align with your requirements